Tapestry Clothes Moth

 TINEINAE, TINEIDAE, TINEOIDEA

-This Caterpillar was unfortunately introduced into Australia by accident.
+This species was unfortunately introduced into Australia by accident.
 It is a cosmopolitan pest, particularly damaging textiles.
-It has been found feeding on
+The Caterpillar has been found feeding on

 The caterpillars create silk web in the area where they are feeding.